Sponsor a new park tree for future generations to enjoy from only £350

 Specimen Trees £350

-All of the trees chosen will bring their own unique benefits to the park, from wonderful flowers and beautiful autumn colours to species chosen for wildlife and community engagement.
+All of the trees chosen in this group will bring their own unique benefits to the park, from wonderful flowers and beautiful autumn colours to species chosen for wildlife and community engagement.
 These trees offer a diverse array of delights, each with their own charm and purpose, contributing to the park with vibrant colours and sweet fragrances to create a visual spectacle that changes with the seasons.
-These species will also be hugely beneficial to pollinators and birds, and some will even provide you with a delicious fruit, or maybe your first ever Isle of Wight Almond.
+These species will also be hugely beneficial to pollinators and birds.

 Specimen Tree Species: | Number available: |